halomod/halomod/README.rst

 Almost all of the dependencies for ``halomod`` will be installed automatically.
 However, there are a few optional dependencies which can make things better if you decide to install them:

-* `pycamb`: for using CAMB to generate transfer functions See `documentation <http://hmf.readthedocs.io/en/latest/>` of `hmf` for instructions.
+* `camb`: for using CAMB to generate transfer functions See `documentation <http://hmf.readthedocs.io/en/latest/>` of `hmf` for instructions.
 * `Numba`: to accelerate some of the integrations when halo exclusion is involved.